BunnyCinnamon/IamCreeper/README.md

 ## License

-This mod is available under the CC0 license.
+This mod is available under the MIT license.